bitpay/insight-api/README.md

   ```<user's home>/db```
 Please note that previous version's of Insight-API store that on `<insight's root>/db`

 this can be changed on config/config.js.
-As of February 2014, storing the livenet blockchain takes ~30GB of disk space (2GB for the testnet).
+As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).

 ## Development